 Mr. Staggs also taught 4 years at Grassfield High, the newest high school in Chesapeake, VA.
 In their first two years, the Grassfield Theatre department won four consecutive VHSL District Theatre Competitions, ranked 2nd in the state twice and won the VHSL AAA State Theatre Festival.
 In addition, the Fine Arts Department collaborated on three major musical productions involving nearly 100 students each: Guys & Dolls, Fiddler on the Roof, and Les Mis.

 Mr. Staggs also taught at the Pioneer Valley Performing Arts Charter School, a one-of-a-kind school in Western Massachusetts where the arts are the center of education.
 As a result, Mr. Staggs brings a unique perspective on the benefits and need of arts integration and collaboration in the traditional classroom.

-Most recently, Mr. Staggs stated the drama program at John Champe High School where they received 2nd place at the VHSL District Competition and 3rd at the VHSL Regional Competiton--nearly unprecedented success for a first-year theatre program.
+Mr. Staggs started the drama program at John Champe High School where they received 2nd place at the VHSL District Competition and 3rd at the VHSL Regional Competiton--nearly unprecedented success for a first-year theatre program.